Gardner-BinfLab/Avoidance-v2/Random_forest/README.md

 # Random forest models

-To do (migration to Python 3):
+To do (migrate to Python 3):
  - script for calculating biosynthetic cost
+ - update avoidance calculator
- - wrapper for feature scoring
+ - new wrapper for feature scoring